-In order to be admitted to the pre-master Urbanism & Landscape Architecture, you must send us your CV, your motivation letter and your portfolio.
-Based on this, we will assess whether you are suited to the pre-master.
+In order to be admitted to the pre-master Urbanism & Landscape Architecture, you must send us your CV, your motivation letter, your portfolio, your diplomas and grades.
+Based on this, we will assess whether you are suited to the course.

 In your motivation letter, you will clearly indicate why you want to follow the pre-master Urbanism & Landscape Architecture.
 What is the goal you want to achieve with this pre-master?